mtanzim/portfolio-2023/src/pages/work/resume.md

 # Tanzim Mokammel

+mtanzim@gmail.com | [LinkedIn](https://www.linkedin.com/in/tanzim-mokammel/) | +1 416-660-5498 | Toronto, ON | [Website](https://www.mtanzim.com)

 Experienced senior software engineer with a proven track record in full stack development and a strong focus on problem solving and software design.
-Proficient in technologies such as `Typescript`, `Go`, `NodeJS`, and `React`, with a background in leading and mentoring development teams.
+Proficient in technologies such as `Typescript`, `Go`, `Python`, `NodeJS`, and `React`, with a background in leading and mentoring development teams.
 Recognized for contributions in optimizing systems and driving innovative solutions.

-## Contact

-mtanzim@gmail.com | [LinkedIn](https://www.linkedin.com/in/tanzim-mokammel/) | +1 416-660-5498 | Toronto, ON | [Website](https://www.mtanzim.com)
+Interests include technology, music, travel, [photography](https://mtanzim.com/play/photography/2024/), fitness, video games.

 ## Technologies